PluribusDigital/playbook/training/guide-microsoft.md

 Azure Data Services (17490)
 Search the course number or select Azure in the Catalog and scroll down to locate.

-For any assistance contact HelpDesk@stsiinc.com.
+If you need any assistance or have any questions at all do not hesitate to ask at HelpDesk@stsiinc.com